How to Buy Blackberry Shares UK

 Investors should also be aware that Blackberry does face significant headwinds.
 Not only has it had a surprisingly difficult time getting a major automaker to use its technology, but Blackberry is losing money year after year.
 The company hasn’t turned a quarterly profit since 2018, and its earnings per share is expected to decline by 22% per year for each of the next 5 years.

-The upshot is that investors in Blackberry will need to be patient.
-This company has the right technology to meet some of the biggest trends of the next decade, but it still has a lot of work to do to bring that technology to market and prove that it can be profitable.
+A potential upshot is that investors in Blackberry will need to be patient.
+Some anlaysts believe this company has the right technology to meet some of the biggest trends of the next decade, but it still has a lot of work to do to bring that technology to market and prove that it can be profitable.

 In the short term, we think Blackberry shares are a hold.
 If you’ve already got shares of this company in your portfolio, don’t sell them.
 If you’re not yet invested in Blackberry, don’t buy just yet.